‘Swing Time’, Part One, Chapter 2

 SCENE #23 – INT – FIRST OFFICER’S CABIN.
 S.S.
 MAJESTY – DAY, EVENING

-Meanwhile Pugsley is in the first officer’s cabin as he sits on the bed and opening the package.
-He takes a look at the pearl ring inside and gives a low whistle of awe.
+Meanwhile, Pugsley is in the first officer’s cabin.
+He sits on the bed and opens the package he picked up.
+He examines the pearl ring inside and gives a low whistle of awe.

 PUGSLEY

-This is too good to be true.
-Oh, this will make us Slithee rich.
-How good it is to be working for such a fine boss to get a gem as this.
+(entranced) This is too good to be true.
+Oh, this will make us rich.
+How good it is to be working for such a fine boss to get a gem like this.

-Moment of silence, as Pugsley continues to be entranced with awe.
+Moment of silence, as Pugsley continues to be entranced.

 PUGSLEY

-Now if only Snowy and Buster are able to get Judy and Mickey’s attention and agreement.
-I like getting the easy job whilst they get the dirty work.
+(snaps out of it; clears his throat) Now if only Snowy and Buster are able to get Judy and Mickey’s attention and consent.
+(Pause) Oh, but I do like getting the easy job whilst they have the dirty work.

 PUGSLEY

-What was that then?
-(Pause; shrugs) Must have been a rat.
+(apprehensively) Huh?
+What was that?
+(Pause; shrugs) Hmm.
+Must have been hearing things.

 SCENE #24 – INT – CARGO HOLD, S.S.
 MAJESTY – DAY, EVENING

-In the cargo hold, Nyssa and Billy are brought in by Snowy and Buster.
-They lay them down on the ground having knocked them out.
+In the Majesty’s cargo hold, Nyssa and Billy are brought in by Snowy and Buster.
+Snowy and Buster lay them down on the ground whilst they’re still knocked out.

 BUSTER